Mennolt/2-BinairoSolver/README.md

 A State monad has the shape `data M a = M (State -> (a, State))`.
 You also need to get the (shortcut) cases into this monad.

-#### Add a level parameter for general contradiction

-This level can then be used to indent the change log accordingly, to visualize the recursive structure of backtracking.
-Again, this needs a `State` monad, to carry the current level along.

 #### Add a parameter to stop the solver at the first change

 This is similar adding a level parameter, except that a [_Reader_ monad](http://learnyouahaskell.com/for-a-few-monads-more#reader) would suffice (this is a special case of the _State_ monad: `data M a = M (Env -> a)`).
-However, now the monadic composition must depend on this parameter.
+However, now the monadic composition itself must depend on this parameter, to stop it at the first change, and ignore/bypass further changes.

 ## (End of Assignment 2)